simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

 ## Code blocks

 Code blocks are blocks delimited by brackets that can be part of functions.
-Each function has at least one code block but can have more.
-Variables declared in a specific block have a local meaning and occupy a different part in memory.
+Each function has at least one code block.
+Variables declared in a specific block have a local meaning and occupy a different memory block.

 ```c
 #include <stdio.h>